nothings/single_file_libs/README.md

 ### Rules

 - Libraries must be usable from C or C++, ideally both.
+- Libraries must include the licensing terms in the header and source files.
 - Libraries should be usable from more than one platform (ideally, all major desktops and/or all major mobile).
 - Libraries should compile and work on both 32-bit and 64-bit platforms.
 - Libraries should use at most two files (one header, one source): more than two files are mostly forbidden.